-Apart from a few of the neighboring countries most nationalities require a visa to enter Cambodia.
-Visas are available on arrival at both land borders and airports and cost $30 for a 30 day tourist visa.
+Apart from a few of the neighbouring countries, most nationalities require a visa to enter Cambodia.
+Visas are available on arrival at both land borders and airports and cost $30 for a 30-day tourist visa.

 We crossed over via bus from Vietnam and the assistant on the bus charged us $35 each but dealt with all the paperwork and we made it through quickly.
 While we don’t fully agree with that we know that sometimes it’s better to suck up an extra mystery fee to make things a little smoother.

 A 30-day single entry visa can be extended once for an additional 30 days for a $45 fee.
 There are several travel agents in Phnom Penh which can arrange this for you, usually within 2 business days.

 eVisas are also available online in advance for $37 each and good for use if flying into Cambodia or crossing at Cham Yeam and Poipet from Thailand or Bavet from Vietnam.
 These could be useful for avoiding dodgy bribes at land border crossings where there have been reports of requests for an extra $20 ‘fee’.